Dutch Style Bikes by Peace Bicycles

 Peace Bicycles is a Dutch bike manufacturer offering direct pricing to buy bikes online.
 No middleman.
 Our Dreamers come fully equipped with front & rear lights, coat guard, chain guard, fenders, bell, rear rack and balloon tires standard.
 They are made using only the highest quality materials and offer the most comfortable upright riding position.
 Not to mention how awesome looking they are.
 Bikes ship same day before 2pm PST and next day after 2pm PST.
 We offer the best customer service 24-7.

 Those used to riding beach cruisers often describe us as a Dutch cruiser bike brand.
 And they’re right because we make a balloon tire bicycle so it is in a way a cruiser.
 At the same time, the original European style bicycles had balloon tires.
 And some still do.

-Dutch style bikes are classic in design because of their vintage looking frames and traditional parts including guards, fenders, and rear racks.
+Dutch bikes are classic in design because of their vintage looking frames and traditional parts including guards, fenders, and rear racks.
 If you’re shopping for a classic commuter bike, then our Peace Dreamer city bicycles are a perfect choice for you.
 Make sure to check our Bike with Basket package for the authentic and classy utility style.

 Our Peace Dreamer bikes will be shipped to you anywhere in the world – contact us for rates.
 You’ll get a European style bicycle sent to your door equipped with all the guards needed to protect your clothes.
 Now you can follow your favorite cycle chic fashion with ease.
 Each Peace Dreamer bike is a great commuter with an upright riding position – a perfect fit for the European lifestyle.

 We look forward to seeing pictures of all you commuters around the world!